aboutdotme/rancher-client/README.md

 #### rollback

 Used to rollback services.
-Currently unused.
+Services must be in an "upgraded" state to be rolled back.
+If a service has already finish the upgrade, then use ugprade again to change the image tag.

+`rancher-client upgrade [confirm] <environment> <stack> <service> [service...]`

 #### rancher